Azure/azure-docs-powershell-samples/azure-migrate/assessment-utility/README.md

 ```

 2. Navigate to the folder where you extracted the ZIP file and access the script in the assessment-utility folder:
+> Please note this script is dependent upon AssessmentCombinations.json and CommonAssessmentProperties.json, so please ensure they are stored in the same folder as the PowerShell script.
 ```powershell
 . .\AzureMigrateAssessmentCreationUtility.ps1
 ```